opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 130    The doctrine of contractual estoppel is relatively new in Singapore and gave rise to vigorous arguments from the parties on its application here.

-131    The Plaintiffs accepted that in _Orient Centre Investments Ltd and another v Société Générale_ [2007] 3 SLR(R) 566 (“ _Orient Centre_ ”), the Court of Appeal appeared to have accepted that
+131    The Plaintiffs accepted that in _Orient Centre Investments Ltd and another v Société Générale_ <span class="citation">[2007] 3 SLR(R) 566</span> (“ _Orient Centre_ ”), the Court of Appeal appeared to have accepted that

 contractual estoppel is part of Singapore law. [note: 159]

-132    However, the Plaintiffs submitted that the Court of Appeal in _Orient Centre_ did not have regard to its earlier decision in _Fook Gee Finance Co Ltd v Liu Cho Chit and another_ [1998] 1 SLR(R) 385 (“ _Fook Gee Finance_ ”) where the analysis precluded contractual estoppel reasoning.
+132    However, the Plaintiffs submitted that the Court of Appeal in _Orient Centre_ did not have regard to its earlier decision in _Fook Gee Finance Co Ltd v Liu Cho Chit and another_ <span class="citation">[1998] 1 SLR(R) 385</span> (“ _Fook Gee Finance_ ”) where the analysis precluded contractual estoppel reasoning.

 133    On this point, the Bank submitted that the doctrine of contractual estoppel was first developed only in the English case of _Peekay Intermark Ltd v Australia and New Zealand Banking Group Ltd_ [2006] EWCA Civ 386 (“ _Peekay_ ”) which was decided after _Fook Gee Finance_.
 Therefore, the Singapore Court of Appeal in _Fook Gee Finance_ did not consider or rule on this doctrine.